scott-f9/terraform-aws/README.md

 # terraform-aws

-This terraform project deploys the following topology:
+This terraform project deploys the following topology (credits to Felix Carapaica for the diagram):

 ![GitHub Logo](https://i.imgur.com/dq2PeHW.png)